Phone: (202) 296-5505 Email: info@winvale.com

 You also want to research your competitors and how they compare to you in the government market.
 You’ll want to find out their:

-Of course, you can find out some of this information by simply googling them, but we suggest three main sites to help with your research:
+Of course, you might be able to find out some of the initial information by simply googling them, but we suggest three main sites to help with your research:

 2. GSA’s Procurement Platforms